MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialinteractioncontrollerproperties_istouchpadpressed.md

 # Windows.UI.Input.Spatial.SpatialInteractionControllerProperties.IsTouchpadPressed

 ## -description
-Gets whether a spatial controller is experiencing a touchpad press.
+Gets whether a motion controller is experiencing a touchpad press.

 ## -property-value
 Whether the source is experiencing a touchpad press.